josefs/meta-paper/paper.md

 The core language of meta-repa, represented by the `Expr` data type, is a standard typed higher order abstract syntax representation implemented using GADTs.
-A fragment with the most relevant construcs is shown in picture \ref{fig:expr}.
+A fragment with the most relevant constructs is shown in Figure \ref{fig:expr}.

 The first two constructors `Var` and `Value` are used for compilation and evaluation and will never be present in trees produced by code